tuckerweibell/recipe/src/components/EzNavigation/EzNavigation.md

 - Be paired as sibling of the [Page](/components/ez-page) and [Page header](/components/ez-page-header) components
 - Contain primary navigation links that either immediately navigate to a URL, or expand with additional navigation menu content.
-- Group secondary/utility navigation links
+- Group utility navigation links

 ---